I moved to South America a couple weeks ago.

 Don’t tell me it can’t be done.
 It can be done.
 And now you have the tools to get it done.

-Get your copy of LEAN MACHINE right now and uncover the secret science behind physical transformation.
+Download LEAN MACHINE right now and uncover the secret science behind Physical Transformation.

-The strategies in this book have transformed the bodies of hundreds of people (check out these testimonials).
+The strategies and tactics in this book have transformed hundreds of people (check out these testimonials).

 And now these breakthrough strategies are available to you.